-Second-year students also take part in a journal club, a requirement for all semesters after the first year.
+Second-year students also take part in a journal club, a requirement until the fifth year.

 Second-year students submit an abstract detailing a proposed research plan of their own design as part of the original research proposal and exam requirement.
 Most students choose not to take any courses in the second semester so that they can concentrate on preparing for their ORPs, which are completed during the second semester.

 In the third year, students typically fulfill any remaining advanced electives requirements.
 At the beginning of the first semester, most students submit their choices for a Ph.D. dissertation committee.